innovation-options/io-web/content/posts/quest_race_grind/index.md

-Title: The Quest, The Race, The Grind
+---
-Date: 2020-01-05
+title: The Quest, The Race, The Grind
-Summary: Understanding the Three Horizons of Growth
+subtitle: Understanding the Three Horizons of Growth
-Category: learn
+---

 ![][image-1]